DevsenDatha/Devsendatha/README.md

-# Namaste!
+# Namaste 🙏🏻!
 Welcome to Devsen Datha's profile.

 - 🏢 Freelancer Software Engineer  in Vijaywada IN
 - 🧰 I build with: `Python`, `Anaconda`, `Django`, `VSCode`, `Linux` ...